damige/xpsfan/README.md

 # xpsfan
-Tool to disable the fan on XPS13
+Arch-linux Tool to disable the fan on XPS13

+WARNING, your laptop may overheat! use with caution